LeonL0651/trading_bot/README.md

-# Deepseek Bot Project 🤖
+# Trading Bot Project 🤖

 **Welcome!** This is a Python-based bot project created for educational purposes while exploring GitHub and Python programming.